 - You can easily replace them with new ones once they’re worn out

 Another great thing about seat covers is that you can buy them for as low as $20.
 However, I don’t recommend doing that.
 Cheap seat covers aren’t good at all.
 Trust me.
 I tried it before.
+Not only that they’re not good enough, but cheap car seat covers may destroy your OEM seats.

 If you want to buy car seat covers, my advice is to invest a bit more initially.
 You’ll be happier later.